Misha327/CL-Whist/README.md

-# CL-Whist
+# JAVA-Whist
-Command line, java implementation of the card game Whist created for university coursework.
+Command line, Java implementation of the card game Whist created for university coursework.